You’re So Good At Conversation!

 You don't say.

 If a man doesn't do that, the woman might feel like she's not being listened to.
+And conversely, boys are raised in a hierarchical manner where they might

-eventually come to see listening as a form of submission, where instead they're trying to dominate.
+eventually come to see listening as a form of submission where instead they're trying to dominate.
+They want to be the alpha male.

+They want their puffy vest to be the coolest at their kids' football game.
 And so not only are they not going to cooperatively interrupt, they're not even going to listen and they may interrupt

+competitively too.
 So there's a lot of

 at least anecdotal data to back that up for sure.

-Remember, we talked about how at the hospital, the emergency hospital, when somebody called and they said, my name is, may I help you?
+Remember, we talked about how at the hospital, the emergency hospital, when somebody called and they said, My name is, May I help you, right?
+The other person felt obligated to give their name.

-That's an example of a generational change that took place.
+Um, that's an example of a generational change that took place.
+Now it's even more pronounced apparently with Gen Z.

 There's something called the Gen Z stare where they're essentially pulling a Josh where you can tell them a story and they just stare back at you blankly at the end when it's their turn.

-And apparently it's fairly well.
+And apparently it's fairly wide.
+It's very disconcerting.

 Yeah, I've heard about it and then I was like, what is that?

-Then I read up about it and it is very disconcerting, as is the phone call thing, which I haven't experienced because people don't call each other much anymore.
+Then I read up about it and it is very disconcerting as is the phone call thing, which I haven't experienced because people don't call each other much anymore.

 But apparently, Gen Z, when they answer a phone, they don't go, hello.
+They expect the other person to talk first.

 So apparently there's a Gen Z thing where they just answer the phone like this.

+Yeah.
 And then the other person goes,

 hello?

 Or do you need help?
+That's what I would say.
+Yeah.

-to where you're just like, boy, I just like, I must be the least interesting human on earth because they're just blankly looking at me.
+And I mean, I guess I've definitely witnessed the Gen Z stare with friends' kids here and there to where you're just like, boy, I just like, I must be the least interesting human on earth because they're just blankly looking at me.

+Yeah, yeah.
 Or you can look at it the other way and be like, good talking to you.

 I'll see you later.

-But I've also found, especially when you're around teenagers, like your friends that have teenage kids, like, just don't even, you know, maybe say something nice and hello, but don't try to strike up a conversation.
+Yeah, but I've also found, especially when you're around teenagers, like your friends that have teenage kids, like, just don't even, you know, maybe say something nice and hello, but don't try to strike up a conversation.

 They don't want to talk to you.
+No, just don't.

+I think.
 Just move along.

 That's been true since Tuck-Tuck was a teenager.
+You know what I mean?

+You know what I usually do?
 I'll go like, I'll go like, oh, hey, how's it going?
+How's school going this year?
+Oh, good.
+Good.

+Glad to hear it.
 And I'll just walk away.

+Like a nice thing to say and then just end it.
 You don't follow up with like, are you really anxious when you wake up in the morning before school?

 No, no, no, no.

 No one wants to hear from an adult if you're of a certain age.
+Okay.

 I'm going to have to rethink my approach then.
+Do you remember when you were a kid?

 Like, I don't remember even having conversations with adults.

 I believe he's the one who coined the term.
+Oh, all all right.

+Good for him.
 You should read it.

 It's good.

+It's a quick read.
 It's not like an essay or anything like that.

 It's a story about three Gen Xers and just going through life over, I think, just the course of a few days.

 I've been a reading fool lately.
+I'll put it on the list.

+Nice.
 I just started Infinite Jest, and I'll bet I regret ever announcing it publicly because

+that David Foster Wallace?
 Yes, and I love that guy, but this is a slog already.
+Yeah, I'm finishing.

-I just finished the Bono book that I had put down like a year ago, and I
+I just finished the Bono book that I had put down down like a year ago, and I

 am almost done with the Don Felder of the Eagles.
+Good lord.

-It's specifically because I used to love the Eagles, and he
+You might be asking, why would you read that?
+It's specifically because I used to love the Eagles and he

 apparently the book was just really

+bitchy.
 Oh, okay, yeah.

 So I was like, ooh, I want to read this because he's like, he hates those guys.
+So let me read this.

 Did Matthew Modin recommend you read it in his diary about Full Metal Jacket?

-So I've just been slow rolling that one.
+No, that's my bathroom book, so I've just been slow rolling that one.
+Gotcha.

 I don't think you should use words like slow rolling when you talk about being in the bathroom.
+Good point.

 Well, I think we just brought about listener mail, whether we like it or not, don't you?